stuh84/ccie-rs-notes/quick-notes/bgp.md

  * Update source when advertised
 * To eBGP peer, ASN prepended to AS_SEQ
 * Suppress Map used to advertise component routes
+ * Route-map, any subnets with route-map permit suppressed
+ * Suppressed in advertisement only

 ## Defaults